hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 Some examples of issues caused by a change in the overal data type of model output columns:
  - data type casting being required in downstream analysis code that used to work,
  - not being able to filter on columns with data type discrepancies between files before collecting
- - an inability to open hub model output data as an `arrow` dataset
+ - errors when opening hub model output data with popular analytics tools like arrow, pandas, and polars

 (output-type-id-datatype)=
 ### The `output_type_id` column data type